Subterra-Technologies/CloudCompare-Class-Based-LAS-LAZ-Subsampler/README.md

 "rgb_overrides": {}
 ```

-This reduces terrain and vegetation for a lighter surface/context cloud.
+This reduces terrain and vegetation for a lighter surface or context cloud.

 ---